DayvonAllen/eth-example-and-notes/truffle.md

 ## Truffle
-- A world class development environment, testing framework and asset pipeline for blockchains using the Ethereum Virtual Machine(EVM).
+- A world-class development environment, testing framework and asset pipeline for blockchains using the Ethereum Virtual Machine(EVM).
   - Helps you in your development of smart contracts.
   - Installation command using node: `npm install truffle -g`
 - Truffle parts: